 One area though that is bothering me somewhat are the Finnish pilot quality ratings.
-Remember, it is the man, not the machine.
+Remember, it is the man, not the machine (but really the machine has a large part to play).
 So how are the Finns able to rack up such amazing kill ratios flying aircraft like the Gladiator, Fokker DXXI, Buffalo, Hawk 75 (P-36), and other such second tier types that as the war progressed were inferior to their Russian opponents?
-Take for example Lv 24, perhaps the premier Finnish fighter unit.
+Take for example Lentolaivue 24, perhaps the premier Finnish fighter unit.
 Claims were such that this unit might have had as high as a 25:1 kill to loss ratio.
-While Russian/Soviet sources have not been fully examined to compare actual reported losses, even if Lv 24 managed half that kill ratio, it is an amazing feat.
-So how is that replicated on the table top.
+While Russian/Soviet sources have not been fully examined to compare actual reported losses, even if Lentolaivue 24 managed half that kill ratio, it is an amazing feat.
+So how is that replicated on the table top?
 Pilot quality.

 But that is my dilemma - in looking at many of the Finnish scenarios in the book, they are often outnumbered, and even the difference in pilot skill between the two forces for any particular scenario does not seem to be great enough to recreate the historical record.
 To be honest, based on my readings (thus far just a couple of Osprey titles and perusing websites), I believe the Finnish ratings in Battles Above 4 to be too low, the Russians too comparable, or a combination of the two.
 I would even be, in some cases, tempted to give the Soviets a poor rating as found within the Korean War scenario book for Check Your 6!
 Jet Age (the dreaded -1 pilot).